guildai/_guild-python-legacy/README.md

 dependency management facility) and our use of TensorBoard.
 The result will be more stable builds and UI behavior and easier synchronization with changes made to TensorBoard.

+### Python 3

+***Guild Python does not currently support Python 3.***

+While earlier versions worked with Python 3, they suffered from some
+problems:

+- Third party dependencies had to be installed independently of Guild for Python 2 and Python 3
+- As Python 3 is not the primary development platform, features would routinely break

+As we are now including all of our dependencies in the build itself, we are focussing on Python 2 and not supporting Python 3.
+Support for Python 3, either a single distribution or a two separate distributions, is planned, but we're working aggressively on these priorities, in order:

+- Stabilize the project to eliminate volatile and breaking changes
+- Achieve feature parity with the Erlang version
+- Complete support for `evaluate` and its related UI/visualizations
+- Complete preliminary package support